ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 To configure the [`ddev/ddev-platformsh` add-on](https://github.com/ddev/ddev-platformsh), you'll need a [Platform.sh API Token](https://docs.platform.sh/administration/cli/api-tokens.html).

-`COMPOSER_AUTH` from PLatform.sh can't be properly used as JSON commas will be badly interpreted by `--web-environment-add` which would see them as multiple variables' separators.
-But, it must exist for Platform.sh hooks' scripts to work.
-An auth.json file can be used, see [Using an auth.json](../../getting_started/install_using_ddev.md#using-an-authjson) for more.
+`COMPOSER_AUTH` from Platform.sh can't be properly used, because JSON commas are incorrectly interpreted by `--web-environment-add`, which sees them as multiple variables' separators.
+But the variable must exist for Platform.sh hooks' scripts to work.
+An `auth.json` file can be used, see [Using an auth.json](install_using_ddev.md#using-an-authjson) for more.

-This example sequence will
+This example sequence will:

 - download the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory (replace `<project-ID>` with the hash of your own project, see [`platform help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment),
 - config a new DDEV project,